MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 > [!NOTE]
 > In the configuration you will need a valid SSL certificate installed for the SDK.

-### Step 1: Download Azure Multi-Factor Authentication Server from the azure portal
+### Step 1: Download Azure Multi-Factor Authentication Server from the Azure portal
 Sign-in to the [Azure portal](https://portal.azure.com/) and download the Azure MFA server.
 ![working-with-mfaserver-for-mim_downloadmfa](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_downloadmfa.PNG)

 ### Step 2: Generate activation credentials
 Use the **Generate activation credentials to initiate use** link to generate activation credentials.
-Once Generated save for later use.
+Once generated, save for later use.

 ### Step 3: Install the Azure Multi-Factor Authentication Server
 Once you have downloaded the server, [install](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfaserver-deploy#install-and-configure-the-mfa-server) it.
 Your activation credentials will be required.